Mary Kom enters Olympic pre-quarters, Manish bows out after hard-fought loss in opening round | Sports-Games

 The opening round was fought on even keel with Manish giving back as good as he got.

 The Indian had the edge in the second round which went to him in a split decision that tied up the scores.
-However, all five judges ruled in the Briton's favor after his strategy to draw Manish into a close-range battle helped him connect his jabs well.
+However, all five judges ruled in the Briton's favour after his strategy to draw Manish into a close range battle helped him connect his jabs well.
 Luke is the twin brother of Pat McCormack, a former European and Commonwealth Games champion besides being a world championship silver-medallist in the welterweight (69kg) category.

-Pat is also competing in the ongoing Games and has got a bye into the last 16 stages.
+Pat is also competing in the ongoing Games and has got a bye into the last 16 stage.
+On Monday, another Games debutant Ashish Kumar (75kg) will open his campaign against China's Erbieke Touheta.

+A total of nine Indian boxers had qualified for the Games, of which two -- Vikas krishan (69kg) and Manish -- have now bowed out after first-round losses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)